Thandeshnie/se-assignment-2-introduction-to-software-engineering-Thandeshnie/README.md

 Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?

-Unti testing -Testing of individual componmtse.g methodes  or classes . it focuses on verifying that each unit behaves and its important because it etects early and ensures correctness
+Unit  testing -Testing of individual componmtse.g methodes  or classes . it focuses on verifying that each unit behaves and its important because it etects early and ensures correctness
 Intergratin testing verify interactions between integrated modules or components .
 System testing Validate the enire system as a wholes , verifies end to end functionality, performance , security and compliance.
 Acceptance testing  ensure software meets user requirements